laristra/flecsi/flecsi/style.md

      */
     template<typename T, typename ...
 As>

-In this example, *As* indicates that the parameter is plural.
-Developers should avoid verbose parameter names, opting instead to use Doxygen to document the parameter meaning as above.
+In this example, the *s* in *As* indicates that the parameter is plural.
+Developers should avoid verbose parameter names, opting instead to use Doxygen to document the parameter meaning (as shown above).

 --------------------------------------------------------------------------------